-SAS Visual Analytics users must have an operating system account and passwordless secure shell (SSH) on all machines in the cluster or on blades across the appliance.
+SAS Visual Analytics users must have an operating system account and for distributed environments, passwordless secure shell (SSH) on all machines in the cluster or on blades across the appliance.
 SAS High-Performance Computing Management Console enables you to perform these two tasks from one location.

-For more information, see [Chapter 2, "Setting Up Users, Groups, and Ports," on page 11.](#)
+For more information, see [Chapter 2, "Setting Up Users, Groups, and Ports," on page 21.](#)